Hitman: Absolution: Plot

-Genetically engineered assassin Agent 47 (David Bateson) receives a contract from his employers, the International Contract Agency (ICA), to kill his former handler Diana Burnwood (Marsha Thomason), who, for unknown reasons, betrayed the ICA, sabotaging their funding and publicizing their database.
-47 confronts Diana at her Chicago estate and reluctantly shoots her.
-Before her apparent death, Diana reveals to 47 that she betrayed the ICA only in order to prevent a genetically engineered teenage girl named Victoria (Isabelle Fuhrman) from becoming an assassin like 47.
-She requests that 47 keep Victoria safe and prevent her from being used for what she considers nefarious purposes.
-47, in an attempt to grant Diana her dying wish, agrees to protect the girl.
-However, his new handler, Benjamin Travis (Powers Boothe), tasked with bringing Victoria back to the ICA at any cost, views 47's refusal to turn the girl over as a betrayal to the agency and brands him as a traitor.
+Genetically engineered assassin Agent 47 (David Bateson) is ordered by the International Contract Agency (ICA), to kill his former handler Diana Burnwood (Marsha Thomason), who, for unknown reasons, has betrayed the organisation: Diana had sabotaged funding streams and publicized their database, bringing undesired attention to the Agency.
+47 infiltrates Diana's Chicago estate and reluctantly shoots her in the bathroom.
+Whilst bleeding out, Diana reveals she betrayed the Agency to prevent a genetically engineered teenage girl named Victoria (Isabelle Fuhrman) from becoming an assassin like 47.
+She asks 47 to protect Victoria, leading 47's new handler, Benjamin Travis (Powers Boothe), to brand him a traitor.

-After dropping Victoria off at the Redwood Orphanage, 47 meets the disgraced ICA informant Birdie (Steven Bauer), who asks him to assassinate a local crime boss known of the "King of Chinatown" (James Sie) in exchange for information.
-Agent 47's famous Silverballer pistols are also part of the exchange.
-After the hit, and in payment for the guns, Birdie tells 47 about a man named Blake Dexter (Keith Carradine), who is the head of what purports to be a home defense system against international terrorism.
-Dexter, Birdie relates, has taken a special interest in Victoria.
-47 eventually sneaks into the air ducts near Dexter's room at the Terminus Hotel where he learns that Dexter and his girlfriend/secretary are planning to kidnap Victoria and sell her to the highest bidder.
-Before 47 can confront Dexter, he is knocked out by Dexter's genetically engineered bodyguard, Sanchez (Isaac C. Singleton Jr.), who resists 47's piano wire.
-Framed for the murder of a maid by Dexter, who then sets fire to the hotel suite before fleeing, a groggy Agent 47 runs from the flaming hotel, pursued by police.
-47, though hard pressed, manages to slip past the authorities staking out a subway station, after which he kills one of Dexter's informants, a mobster named Dom Osmond (Jon Curry), at his strip club.
-He then learns that Dexter has hired a group of insidious mercenaries led by one Edward Wade (Larry Cedar) to ensure the capture of Victoria.
-Though 47 eventually intercepts and executes all of Wade's associates, Bill Dole (Nicolas Roye), Larry Clay (also James Sie), and Frank Owens (Jeffrey Johnson), Birdie is caught, and threatened by the monstrous Sanchez, betrays Victoria's location in exchange for his life.
-47 successfully eliminates Wade's assault team, and finally Wade himself, at the orphanage, but Dexter's son Lenny (Shane Stevens), managing to be in the right place at the right time, grabs Victoria and escapes.
+As the Agency knows all of 47's safe houses, 47 hides Victoria at the Rosewood Orphanage before meeting a disgraced ICA informant known as 'Birdie' (Steven Bauer).
+47 and Birdie broker a deal in which 47 agrees to kill a local crime lord called the 'King of Chinatown' and trade his Silverballer pistols for information.
+After 47 meets his end of the deal, Birdie tells 47 about Blake Dexter (Keith Carradine), an international arms dealer.
+47 sneaks into the air ducts adjacent to Dexter's room in the Terminus Hotel and learns that Dexter and his secretary/mistress Layla Stockton (Traci Lords) intend to kidnap Victoria and sell her to the highest bidder.
+Before he can confront the pair, 47 is knocked out by Dexter's genetically engineered bodyguard, Sanchez (Isaac C. Singleton Jr.), who resists 47's piano wire.

+Dexter frames 47 for the murder of a hotel maid before setting the hotel suite alight, from which 47 narrowly escapes.
+Pursued by police, 47 evades an extensive police presence by escaping through an abandoned library into a hippie commune and then out through the Chicago subway network.
+47 then kills one of Dexter's informants, mobster Dom Osmond (Jon Curry), at his strip club.
+47 discovers that Dexter has hired a group of mercenaries led by Edward Wade (Larry Cedar) to ensure the capture of Victoria.
+Wade subsequently dispatches Bill Dole (Nicolas Roye), Larry Clay (James Sie), and Frank Owens (Jeffrey Johnson) to capture Birdie and find Victoria.
+Though 47 successfully kills Dole, Clay and Owens during a Chinese New Year celebration, Birdie is caught by Sanchez and trades Victoria's location for his life.
+47 rushes back to the Orphanage and eliminates Wade and his assault team.
+However, Dexter's son Lenny (Shane Stevens), managing to be in the right place at the right time, grabs Victoria and escapes.